Merges global nodes or subtrees from source into destination.

 Result on ^X and ^Y of MERGE Command

-are local variables, the naked indicator is not changed.
-If source
+are global variables, the naked indicator is unchanged if source

 Merge to Self